JOBBIN9422/JOBBIN9422.github.io/projects/tamagotchi-emu-palm-os.md

 Wow, that was a lot of words.
 I think it goes without saying, but I learned a lot throughout this project and found it really fulfilling.
 If you made it this far, I'd like to say thanks for taking the time to read all of this!

+### Compiling and Running
+- Find and install CodeWarrior IDE (I don't remember where I found my installer).
+- Checkout the code from the [repository](https://github.com/JOBBIN9422/TamagotchiPalmOS).
+- Import the project and build it in a debug or release configuration.
+- Find the resulting `.pdb` file in your build folder.
+Install this on a Palm device (a physical Palm or an emulator).

 ### Credits & References

 - [TamaLib by JCRona](https://github.com/jcrona/tamalib)